Flash-X/Flash-X-docs/docs/source/Grid.rst

 HYPRE Solvers
 ^^^^^^^^^^^^^

-In we use the HYPRE PARCSR storage format as this exposes the maximum number of iterative solvers.
+In |flashx| we use the HYPRE PARCSR storage format as this exposes the maximum number of iterative solvers.

 .. container:: center

    .. container::
       :name: Tab:HYPRE solver types

-      .. table::  Solvers, Preconditioners combinations used with .
+      .. table::  Solvers, Preconditioners combinations used with ``Grid/GridSolvers/HYPRE``.

          ======== ==============
          Solver   Preconditioner